 Each year the NHS spends £14 billion on medicines.
 Good management and prescribing practices have a significant impact on both patient health and the cost of the medicines bill.
 Despite the huge importance, there is great variation between localities in the level of spend, prescribing practices and management approaches.
-The NHS Benchmarking Network has launched two related projects to support managers in charge of this important area; a project for Provider organisations and one for Commissioner organisations.

 The Pharmacy project has been developed in partnership with NHS Pharmacists, the Department of Health, Public Health England and the Royal Pharmaceutical Society (RPS).

 This project is for all providers of Pharmacy Services.
 Subscribing members will receive:

 - Access to a benchmarking toolkit, allowing you to benchmark your service across hundreds of metrics